7RU7H/Archive/Brain-Hacking/Learning/Improve-Your-Learning.md

 - One to four hours a day is better than 15 hours a day, but if you want to work alot then pivot and manage deep and shallower work intervals
 - Sleep is important for learning - [(Sandoiu, 2018)](https://www.medicalnewstoday.com/articles/321161) , [(Massachusetts Institute of Technology, 2019)](https://www.sciencedaily.com/releases/2019/10/191001083956.htm)
 - Learn by doing, remember by doing
-	- i.e. in Music: Learn all the theory, but never practice with instrument make your composition unnatuaral (the physical actualities of your limbs or organ when playing have to inform a composition); it is common for composers to hand over alot of interpretation and control to the player.
+	- i.e. in Music: Learn all the theory, but never practice with instrument make your composition unnatural (the physical actualities of your limbs or organ when playing have to inform a composition); it is common for composers to hand over alot of interpretation and control to the player.
 - Listen to listen, don't listen to respond
 - Be humble - masters are always humble as they understand there is always something still to humble them
 - Try to the least smart person in the room surrounded by smarter people.